 Otten noticed a discrepancy between the sunken temple and eye region and the full cheeks; the body of the bust was also not as chubby and childlike as the face.
 His medical assessment formed the last piece of the puzzle.
 It confirmed my suspicions that the child depicted in the bust cannot be Saint Cyricus, who died in the fourth century.
 It must be a particular boy from the time of the bust’s making in the 1400s.
 The artist must have known his features quite well.

-JK: As is often the case in both academic research and detective work, a coincidence helped me link the visual evidence with the reconstruction of the events—and, in our case, we are dealing with an actual, historical crime.
+Jeanette: As is often the case in both academic research and detective work, a coincidence helped me link the visual evidence with the reconstruction of the events—and in our case, we are dealing with an actual historical crime.
 I had a publication by my German colleague Urte Krass sitting on my desk at the Getty to prepare for a lecture I was to give in Germany.
-I opened the book to learn more about the role of corpses and their images in Renaissance Italy, and there it was, the story of the child-martyr Simon of Trent.
+I opened the book to learn more about the role of corpses and their images in Renaissance Italy, and there is was, the story of the child-martyr Simon of Trent.

 There is a physical dimension here, too.
 The surface on the top of the plinth is very rough, and contrasts with the rest of the marble.
 One thinks of liquid.
 The curator who bought the object in 1996 looked for vestiges of red on the marble, but there were very few traces of color, and none on the pedestal.
 There is, of course, the possibility that the object was cleaned and the polychromy taken off at some point in history.